SamapanThongmee/SamapanThongmee/README.md

 Hi 👋 My name is Samapan Thongmee
 =================================

-Well Services Supervisor | Data Scientist
+Well Services Supervisor | Data Science Enthusiast
 -----------------------------------------

 I have been learning coding for 2 years, focusing particularly on data science and machine learning.
 I am looking for a remote internship in machine learning and deep learning.